blues/app-accelerators/59-portable-sanitation-unit-service-monitor/README.md

 **Why Notecard.** Construction sites and outdoor event venues have exactly one thing in common: no usable WiFi.
 An active job site with forty porta-potties and no IT department isn't going to provision forty per-device WiFi credentials, and even if it would, the units move to a different site next month.
 Cellular removes the dependency on site infrastructure entirely — each unit authenticates once and connects anywhere there is LTE-M or NB-IoT coverage.
 The Notecard Cell+WiFi variant retains WiFi as an opportunistic fallback for fixed installations (a sports stadium's permanent restroom trailers, a county fairground) without changing the SKU or the firmware.
 Blues ships each Notecard with a prepaid global SIM, so a service company can stock a single part number, drop it in a unit, and have it connected the moment it powers on — no carrier agreements to negotiate, no per-unit provisioning scripts to run.

 **Deployment scenario.** A small weatherproof enclosure mounts near the tank, powered by a 3.7V LiPo cell.
 For bench/POC evaluation, the MaxBotix HRXL-MaxSonar-WR (MB7389) sensor probe is IP67-sealed and inserts through a threaded fitting in the tank roof — the sensor electronics are all contained inside the sealed probe housing, so no acoustic aperture is needed between the enclosure interior and the tank headspace.
-Note that IP67 is a mechanical ingress rating, not a hazardous-location certification; see §4 and the safety guidance in §5 before planning any real installation in a holding-tank environment.
-Field deployments must use a sensor arrangement that keeps all energized electronics outside the hazardous-atmosphere zone (see §4).
+Note that IP67 is a mechanical ingress rating, not a hazardous-location certification; see §3 and the safety guidance in §4 before planning any real installation in a holding-tank environment.
+Field deployments must use a sensor arrangement that keeps all energized electronics outside the hazardous-atmosphere zone (see §3).
 The unit is essentially self-contained: install it, associate it with a fleet in Notehub, and it begins sampling immediately on first power-on.
 The first hourly summary arrives in Notehub within about an hour by default; if the tank is already above the fill threshold when the unit is first powered, a `fill_high` alert fires before that first window closes and arrives within a typical LTE session-establishment window (~15–60 s).
 When the unit moves to a new site, nothing changes — cellular follows it.
-See §6 for initial Notehub configuration.
+See §5 for initial Notehub configuration.

-## 2. Quick Start

-**What you'll have when done:** A live Notecard sending fill-level readings and alerts to [Notehub](https://notehub.io) every hour, routing to your backends via HTTP, MQTT, AWS, or other integrations of your choice.

-**Fastest path to first event (bench eval, ~30 min):**

-1. Clone this repo; open `firmware/sanitation_unit_monitor/sanitation_unit_monitor.ino` in the Arduino IDE.
-2. [Create a Notehub project](https://notehub.io), copy its ProductUID, paste it into the sketch as `PRODUCT_UID`.
-3. Install dependencies: in the IDE, use Board Manager to add [Arduino Core for STM32](https://github.com/stm32duino/Arduino_Core_STM32); use Library Manager to install [`Blues Wireless Notecard@1.8.5`](https://github.com/blues/note-arduino/releases).
-4. Select board **STM32L433CC (Nucleo)** and port, then **Sketch → Upload** (or use `arduino-cli compile -b STMicroelectronics:stm32:Nucleo_L433CC -u -p /dev/ttyACM0 firmware/sanitation_unit_monitor`).
-5. Power the [Notecarrier CX](https://shop.blues.com/products/notecarrier-cx?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) via LiPo or USB.
-Within ~60 s the Notecard claims itself to your Notehub project.
-Point the MB7389 probe at a flat surface ≥35 cm away.
-The first hourly summary appears in Notehub within one hour (sooner if you lower `inbound_interval_min` temporarily — see §6).
-6. To route data: in Notehub, create one route each for `sanitation_alert.qo` (real-time, dispatch) and `sanitation_summary.qo` (analytics).
-See §6 and the [Notehub routing guide](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub).

-**Board & Library specifics:**
-- Notecarrier CX has the STM32L433 Cygnet onboard, so no separate MCU is needed.
-- The firmware requires note-arduino **v1.8.5 or later**; use Library Manager's version pin to enforce that.
-- If flashing via `arduino-cli`, the `STMicroelectronics:stm32:Nucleo_L433CC` board definition is the correct match for the Cygnet core.

-## 3. System Architecture
+## 2. System Architecture

 ![System architecture: MB7389 ultrasonic level sensor → Notecarrier CX with Cygnet host and Notecard MBGLW → cellular/WiFi → Notehub → dispatch / analytics / billing](diagrams/01-system-architecture.svg)